 Moving Serious Size from Hyperliquid Back Into a Bank Account

-The hard part isn't closing PnL on-chain—it's convincing a compliance officer that your funds are clean.
+The hard part is not closing PnL on-chain, it is convincing a compliance officer that your funds are clean.

 alt.co Team